Skip to content

 Database config

-Set these variables either in .env (/opt/librenms/.env by default) or in the environment.
+Set these variables in the .env file or in the environment.
+The default location of the file is /opt/librenms/.env.

 DB_HOST=127.0.0.1